Head Start promotes the school readiness of young children from low-income families through agencies in their local community.

 for children and families that meet the needs of their local community and the Head Start Program Performance Standards.
 Some cities, states,

-and federal programs offer funding to expand Head Start and Early Head Start to include more children within their communities.
+and federal programs offer funding to expand Head Start to include more children within their communities.

 What programs are offered by Head Start?